OmarKhayyam/EC2Collection/README.md

 ![](https://github.com/OmarKhayyam/EC2Collection/blob/master/SGandFQDN.png?raw=true)

 Click on the security group and add your custom IP address for SSH into the inbound list of allowed IP addresses and ports, for details have a look at [this](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html).

+## Download the Spark application into the cluster
+You can do this when you bootstrap the EMR cluster, but we will do this manually here.
+Notice that you have not setup your AWS crdentials on any of the nodes on the cluster.
+Log into the master node, whose FQDN you obtained above using ssh, like so,

+`ssh -i ~/<path-to-keyfile> hadoop@<FQDN of the master node>`

+Once logged in, issue the following command,

+`aws s3 cp s3://myBucket/mySparkAppV3.py ./ && chmod u+x ./mySparkAppV3.py`

+Do not forget to replace the __myBucket__ string in the above command with your specific bucket name.
+Exit the ssh session, you will no longer be required to connect to the cluster for the rest of this exercise.

+## Add step to your EMR cluster
+You are now all set to run your recommender application,

+`aws emr add-steps --cluster-id j-XXXXXXXXXXXXXX --steps Type=CUSTOM_JAR,Name="My Recommender",Jar="command-runner.jar",ActionOnFailure=CONTINUE,Args=[spark-submit,--master,yarn,--deploy-mode,client,--conf,"spark.executor.extraJavaOptions=-XX:ThreadStackSize=2048",--driver-memory,2g,--executor-memory,2g,/home/hadoop/mySparkAppV3.py]`

+You may, in some cases, have to specify the region.

+## The Results
+Download the results from your S3 bucket to see the recommendations, like so,

+`aws s3 cp s3://myBucket/mySparkApp.out`